QuantumBoy1010/Safe-Cpp/README.md

 > [!NOTE]
 On Windows, in order to avoid the confusion between the `.lib` files that go with `.dll` in dynamic libraries, `Safe` will use `.sll` as the file extension for static libraries.
 Linking to the static libraries with `.sll` extension is fine like linking to `.lib` files in other projects.
+All library packages are thoroughly scanned with ESET Smart Security Premium on a Windows 10 environment prior to release to ensure they are free of malicious code.

 ## 📖 Reference & Guide